Football in Belarus: History

 In 1991, the BFF established the Belarusian Premier League, the top league in the nation.
 The second and third level leagues, the Belarusian First League and the Belarusian Second League were established in 2010.
 Since independence, the successful most team from Belarus has been FC BATE Borisov having won, as of 2020, 15 of the 29 titles available and being the only team from Belarus to qualify for the UEFA Champions League group stages.
 The women's Premier League competition was established by the BFF in 2010.
 FC Minsk has been the most successful women's team in Belarus having won 7 championships as of 2020.

 In 2020, the Belarusian League gained international recognition during the coronavirus pandemic due to the fact it continued when many other leagues were suspended.

-After the 2022 Russian invasion of Ukraine, FIFA and UEFA, the European governing body for football, banned Belarusian national and club teams from international competitions, and UEFA banned Belarus from hosting international competitions.
+After the 2022 Russian invasion of Ukraine, FIFA and UEFA, banned Belarus from hosting international national and club competitions.